 I had a school teacher who always told us that “war is the great locomotive of history” meaning that the necessity of wartime leads to technological and social innovations.
 Why recycling is good for the economy is similar.

 Recycling is also a real plus to innovation and green tech.

-Makes Australia more competitive – and less dependent on fossil fuels.
+Make Australia more competitive and less dependent on fossil fuels

-Recycling greatly reduces this impact – or similar impacts.
-As we become much more efficient in our usage of resources – from cars using less petrol per km – to less oil needed for new plastic – we can shock absorb our economy against unexpected threats.
+Recycling greatly reduces this impact or makes similar impacts.
+As we become much more efficient in our usage of resources from cars using less petrol per kilometre to less oil needed for new plastic, we can shock absorb our economy against unexpected threats.

-I was very interested to read in the paper this week – that some retailers are arguing that the plastic bag ban introduced in Australia in 2018 – is having a very negative impact on shopping and consumption in Australia.
+I was very interested to read the paper this week; some retailers are arguing that the plastic bag ban introduced in Australia in 2018 is having a very negative impact on shopping and consumption in Australia.

 The Australian website reported that:

 “Australian businesses have warned Treasury that bans on plastic bags are contributing to the weakening economy as shoppers are unable to carry large amounts of groceries to their car or home, confidential briefings reveal.”